Published: May 21, 2020

 Use of a parking lot would have to constitute a compact and contiguous additional patio space.

-The Minnesota Department of Transportation (MnDOT) has issued a process for cities to apply for a permit that would allow restaurants to use part of the state highway right of way to serve food and beverages pursuant to Executive Order 20-63.
+The Minnesota Department of Transportation (MnDOT) has issued a process for cities to apply for a permit that would allow restaurants to use part of the state highway right of way to serve food and beverages outdoors.
 MnDOT has provided detailed requirements related to the permits as well as contact information for your particular city.
 Read more about the MnDOT temporary outdoor dining permit process.

 A3.
 If the parking lot or other expansion space is not contiguous to the original licensed premises, another option would be for the business to apply and qualify for an alcohol catering permit to enable alcohol incidental to food service for events (see Minnesota Statutes, section 340A.404, subdivision 12).
 An event is not daily bar service, but could be weekend parties or music events, etc.